waylis/core/docs/guides/database.md

 const app = new AppServer({ db: new MemoryDatabase() });
 ```

+## Community packages

+Over time, as needed, ready-made packages for integration with various databases will become available for Waylis.
+These may be either official packages or those created by other developers.

+-   [SqliteDatabase](https://github.com/waylis/sqlite-db) — Official package for the [Sqlite](https://en.wikipedia.org/wiki/SQLite) database.

 ## Any other database

 Waylis makes it easy to implement any other database implementation that satisfies the [Database](https://github.com/waylis/core/blob/master/src/database/database.ts) interface.